Encrucijada

 Encrucijada ([eŋkɾusiˈxaða]) is a municipality and town in the Villa Clara Province of Cuba.
 It was founded in 1850 and established as a municipality in 1910.

 History

 The municipality was divided into the barrios of Centro, Paso Real, El Santo and Vega Redonda.
 After the 1977 administrative reform, Calabazar de Sagua, part of Sagua la Grande, became part of it.

 Geography

 The municipality borders with Sagua la Grande, Cifuentes, Santa Clara and Camajuaní.

-It includes the villages and popular councils of Encrucijada Norte, Encrucijada Sur, Arroyo Naranjo, Calabazar de Sagua, Constancia (Abel Santamaría), El Chivo, El Perico, El Purio (Perucho Figueredo), El Santo, Emilio Córdova, La Sierra, Piñón, Playa Nazabal, Playa Piñón and San Francisco.
+The Municipality has the Consejos populares (wards) of: